Germany: Scholz uneasy over Musk's support for far-right AfD – DW – 01/04/2025

 Germany's domestic intelligence agency is monitoring the national AfD party as a suspected right-wing extremist organization.
 Some state-level branches of the AfD have already received that designation.

-The party has made tremendous gains in eastern Germany and has nearly doubled its popularity measured in opinion polls to around 20%, in the runup to the snap elections due on February 23.
+The party has made tremendous gains in eastern Germany in recent regional votes and has nearly doubled its popularity measured in opinion polls to around 20%, in the run-up to the snap election on February 23.

 Musk is expected to hold a live talk with AfD leader Alice Weidel on X Spaces on January 9.

-Musk, a top advisor to US President-elect Donald Trump, has been commenting on German politics on his social media platform X for days now.
+Musk, a top adviser to US President-elect Donald Trump, has been commenting on German politics on his social media platform X for days now.

-He called Scholz a "fool" and President Frank-Walter Steinmeier an "undemocratic tyrant."
+He has called Scholz a "fool" and President Frank-Walter Steinmeier an "undemocratic tyrant."

-Scholz said that insults from rich media tycoons were par for the course.
+Scholz said insults from rich media tycoons were par for the course.

-"As Social Democrats, we have been accustomed since the penultimate century to wealthy media entrepreneurs who do not appreciate social democratic politics — and are not shy about expressing their opinions," Scholz told "Stern," in reference to his center-left Social Democratic Party (SPD).
+"As Social Democrats, we have been accustomed since the last century to wealthy media entrepreneurs who do not appreciate social democratic politics — and are not shy about expressing their opinions," Scholz told Stern, in reference to his center-left Social Democratic Party (SPD).

 While their voices have a larger reach as media evolves, the situation is not new, the chancellor said.
 "One must remain cool," he said as several German politicians expressed irritation over the ordeal.